Get Instant Access

 Prioritize identified gaps based on size and importance to deliver on analytics agenda.

-• List of gaps in data governance and technology to address
+• Prioritized gaps to address

 Module 4: Plan to Address Initial Gaps in HR Analytics Building Blocks